Vyral/sam-levy/_posts/2023-08-04-key-factors-for-selecting-the-right-real-estate-agent.md

 Remember that this is a sales-driven industry, and not all agents share the same level of dedication and professionalism.
 Ensuring your chosen agent possesses a strong sense of trust, along with the right expertise and a personal connection, will maximize your chances of a successful sale.

 By considering these factors, you can confidently select an agent who will guide you through the selling process and work diligently to achieve the best possible outcome.
-If you have any questions, don’t hesitate to contact me by phone or email.
+If you have any questions, please don’t hesitate to contact me by phone or email!